 4. Complain if you have a problem with the payday lender

-- can’t ask you for or a
+- ask you for or a

-- can’t offer you other services when you apply for a loan, like buying your gold or jewellery, or cashing cheques
+- offer you other services when you apply for a loan, like buying your gold or jewellery, or cashing cheques

-- can’t contact you more than 3 times a week or on statutory holidays
+- contact you on statutory holidays

 And payday lenders must: